rtomyj/500-Algos-Python/README.md

+#Arrays

 1. Find pair with given sum in the array

 2. Check if subarray with 0 sum is exists or not

 3. Print all sub-arrays with 0 sum

 4. Sort binary array in linear time

 5. Find a duplicate element in a limited range array

 6. Find largest sub-array formed by consecutive integers

 7. Find maximum length sub-array having given sum

-  8. Find maximum length sub-array having equal number of 0âs and 1âs
+8. Find maximum length sub-array having equal number of 0's and 1's

-  9. Sort an array containing 0âs, 1âs and 2âs (Dutch national flag problem)
+9. Sort an array containing 0's, 1's and 2's (Dutch national flag problem)

 10. Inplace merge two sorted arrays

 11. Merge two arrays by satisfying given constraints

 12. Find index of 0 to replaced to get maximum length sequence of continuous ones

 13. Find maximum product of two integers in an array

- 14. Shuffle a given array of elements (FisherâYates shuffle)
+14. Shuffle a given array of elements (Fisher-Yates shuffle)

 15. Rearrange the array with alternate high and low elements

 16. Find equilibrium index of an array

- 17. Find majority element in an array (BoyerâMoore majority vote algorithm)
+17. Find majority element in an array (Boyer-Moore majority vote algorithm)

 18. Move all zeros present in the array to the end

 19. Replace each element of array with product of every other element without using / operator

 20. Find Longest Bitonic Subarray in an array

 21. Find maximum difference between two elements in the array by satisfying given constraints

- 22. Maximum subarray problem (Kadaneâs algorithm)
+22. Maximum subarray problem (Kadane's algorithm)

 23. Print continuous subarray with maximum sum

 24. Maximum Sum Circular Subarray

 25. Find all distinct combinations of given length

 26. Find all distinct combinations of given length with repetition allowed

- 27. Find maximum sequence of continuous 1âs formed by replacing at-most k zeroes by ones
+27. Find maximum sequence of continuous 1's formed by replacing at-most k zeroes by ones

 28. Find minimum sum subarray of given size k

 29. Find subarray having given sum in given array of integers

 30. Find the length of smallest subarray whose sum of elements is greater than the given number

 31. Find largest number possible from set of given numbers

 32. Find the smallest window in array sorting which will make the entire array sorted

 33. Find maximum sum path involving elements of given arrays

 34. Maximum profit earned by buying and selling shares any number of times

 35. Trapping Rain Water within given set of bars

 36. Longest Increasing Subsequence

 37. Longest Decreasing Subsequence Problem

 38. Find maximum product subarray in a given array

 39. Find maximum sum of subsequence with no adjacent elements

 40. Find minimum platforms needed in the station so to avoid any delay in arrival of any train

 41. Decode the array constructed from another array

 42. Sort an array using one swap

 43. Find Triplet with given sum in an array

 44. Length of longest continuous sequence with same sum in given binary arrays

 45. Rearrange array such that A[A[i]] is set to i for every element A[i]

 46. Reverse every consecutive m elements of the given subarray

 47. Maximum Product Subset Problem

 48. Find pairs with given difference k in the array

 49. Find pairs with given difference k in the array | Constant space solution

 50. 4 sum problem | Quadruplets with given sum

 51. Print all quadruplets with given sum | 4-sum problem extended

 52. Find odd occurring element in an array in single traversal

 53. Find two odd occurring element in an array without using any extra space

 54. Quickselect Algorithm

 55. Print all Triplets that forms Arithmetic Progression

 56. Print all triplets that forms Geometric Progression

 57. Print all combination of numbers from 1 to n having sum n

 58. Replace each element of the array by its corresponding rank in the array

 59. Print all Triplets in an array with sum less than or equal to given number

 60. Group elements of an array based on their first occurrence

 61. Find minimum difference between index of two given elements present in the array

 62. Find maximum absolute difference between sum of two non-overlapping sub-arrays

 63. Find all Symmetric Pairs in an Array of Pairs

 64. Partition an array into two sub-arrays with the same sum

 65. Find count of distinct elements in every sub-array of size k

 66. Find two numbers with maximum sum formed by array digits

 67. Print all sub-arrays of an array having distinct elements

 68. Find a Triplet having Maximum Product in an Array

 69. Find ways to calculate a target from elements of specified array

 70. Find Minimum Index of Repeating Element in an Array

 71. Generate Random Input from an Array according to given Probabilities

 72. Find pair in an array having minimum absolute sum

 73. Find Index of Maximum Occurring Element with Equal Probability

 74. Check if an Array is Formed by Consecutive Integers

 75. Find two non-overlapping pairs having same sum in an array

 76. Find Minimum Product among all Combinations of Triplets in an Array

 77. Replace every element of an array with the least greater element on its right

 78. Find all odd occurring elements in an array having limited range of elements

 79. Add elements of two arrays into a new array

 80. Count the distinct absolute values in the sorted array

 81. Print all combinations of positive integers in increasing order that sum to a given number

 82. Find all distinct combinations of given length - Part 2

 83. Find subarrays with given sum in an array

 84. Find the surpasser count for each element of an array

 85. Find maximum length sequence of continuous ones (Using Sliding Window)

 86. Find maximum length sequence of continuous ones

 87. Merging Overlapping Intervals

 88. Activity Selection Problem

 89. Job Sequencing Problem with Deadlines

 90. Introduction to Priority Queues using Binary Heaps

 91. Min Heap and Max Heap Implementation in C++

 92. Min Heap and Max Heap Implementation in Java

 93. Heap Sort (Out-of-place and In-place implementation in C++ and C)

 94. Check if given array represents min heap or not

 95. Convert Max Heap to Min Heap in linear time

- 96. Find Kâth largest element in an array
+96. Find K'th largest element in an array

 97. Sort a K-Sorted Array

 98. Merge M sorted lists of variable length

- 99. Find Kâth smallest element in an array

-100. Find smallest range with at-least one element from each of the given lists

-101. Merge M sorted lists each containing N elements

-102. Insertion sort | Iterative & Recursive

-103. Selection sort | Iterative & Recursive

-104. Bubble sort | Iterative & Recursive

-105. Merge Sort

-106. Quicksort

-107. Iterative Implementation of Quicksort

-108. Hybrid QuickSort

-109. Quicksort using Dutch National Flag Algorithm

-110. Quick Sort using Hoareâs Partitioning scheme

-111. External merge sort

-112. Custom Sort | Sort elements by their frequency and Index

-113. Custom Sort | Sort elements of the array by order of elements defined by the second array

-114. Inversion Count of an array

-115. Segregate positive and negative integers in linear time

-116. Binary Search

-117. Ternary Search vs Binary search

-118. Interpolation search

-119. Exponential search

-120. Find number of rotations in a circularly sorted array

-121. Search an element in a circular sorted array

-122. Find first or last occurrence of a given number in a sorted array

-123. Count occurrences of a number in a sorted array with duplicates

-124. Find smallest missing element from a sorted array

-125. Find Floor and Ceil of a number in a sorted array

-126. Search in a nearly sorted array in O(logn) time

-127. Find number of 1âs in a sorted binary array

-128. Find the peak element in an array

-129. Maximum Sum Subarray using Divide & Conquer

-130. Find Minimum and Maximum element in an array using minimum comparisons

-131. Matrix Chain Multiplication

-132. 0-1 Knapsack problem

-133. Maximize value of the expression

-134. Partition problem

-135. Subset sum problem

-136. Minimum Sum Partition problem

-137. Rod Cutting

-138. Coin change-making problem (unlimited supply of coins)

-139. Coin Change Problem (Total number of ways to get the denomination of coins)

-140. Longest alternating subsequence

-141. Combinations of words formed by replacing given numbers with corresponding alphabets

-142. Decode the given sequence to construct minimum number without repeated digits

-143. All combinations of elements satisfying given constraints

-144. Find Missing Term in a Sequence in log(n) time

-145. Print all distinct Subsets of a given Set

-146. Find Floor and Ceil of a number in a sorted array (Recursive solution)

-147. Set both elements of a binary array to 0 in single line

-148. K-Partition Problem | Printing all Partitions

-149. 3 Partition Problem

-150. 3-partition problem extended | Print all partitions

-151. Iterative Merge Sort Algorithm (Bottom-up Merge Sort)

-152. Find two duplicate elements in an limited range array (using XOR)

-153. Find missing number and duplicate elements in an array

-154. Find Minimum and Maximum element in an array by doing minimum comparisons

-155. Find Frequency of each element in a sorted array containing duplicates

-156. Difference between Subarray, Subsequence and Subset
+99. Find K'th smallest element in an array

+100.Find smallest range with at-least one element from each of the given lists

+101.Merge M sorted lists each containing N elements

+102.Insertion sort | Iterative & Recursive

+103.Selection sort | Iterative & Recursive

+104.Bubble sort | Iterative & Recursive

+105.Merge Sort

+106.Quicksort

+107.Iterative Implementation of Quicksort

+108.Hybrid QuickSort

+109.Quicksort using Dutch National Flag Algorithm

+110.Quick Sort using Hoare's Partitioning scheme

+111.External merge sort

+112.Custom Sort | Sort elements by their frequency and Index

+113.Custom Sort | Sort elements of the array by order of elements defined by the second array

+114.Inversion Count of an array

+115.Segregate positive and negative integers in linear time

+116.Binary Search

+117.Ternary Search vs Binary search

+118.Interpolation search

+119.Exponential search

+120.Find number of rotations in a circularly sorted array

+121.Search an element in a circular sorted array

+122.Find first or last occurrence of a given number in a sorted array

+123.Count occurrences of a number in a sorted array with duplicates

+124.Find smallest missing element from a sorted array

+125.Find Floor and Ceil of a number in a sorted array

+126.Search in a nearly sorted array in O(logn) time

+127.Find number of 1's in a sorted binary array

+128.Find the peak element in an array

+129.Maximum Sum Subarray using Divide & Conquer

+130.Find Minimum and Maximum element in an array using minimum comparisons

+131.Matrix Chain Multiplication

+132.0-1 Knapsack problem

+133.Maximize value of the expression

+134.Partition problem

+135.Subset sum problem

+136.Minimum Sum Partition problem

+137.Rod Cutting

+138.Coin change-making problem (unlimited supply of coins)

+139.Coin Change Problem (Total number of ways to get the denomination of coins)

+140.Longest alternating subsequence

+141.Combinations of words formed by replacing given numbers with corresponding alphabets

+142.Decode the given sequence to construct minimum number without repeated digits

+143.All combinations of elements satisfying given constraints

+144.Find Missing Term in a Sequence in log(n) time

+145.Print all distinct Subsets of a given Set

+146.Find Floor and Ceil of a number in a sorted array (Recursive solution)

+147.Set both elements of a binary array to 0 in single line

+148.K-Partition Problem | Printing all Partitions

+149.3 Partition Problem

+150.3-partition problem extended | Print all partitions

+151.Iterative Merge Sort Algorithm (Bottom-up Merge Sort)

+152.Find two duplicate elements in an limited range array (using XOR)

+153.Find missing number and duplicate elements in an array

+154.Find Minimum and Maximum element in an array by doing minimum comparisons

+155.Find Frequency of each element in a sorted array containing duplicates

+156.Difference between Subarray, Subsequence and Subset